 Emanuel was diagnosed with type 1 diabetes at age 26 and first met Team Novo Nordisk when the world’s first all-diabetes pro cycling team was racing at the Tour de San Luis in Argentina (2014).
-Mini had only been diagnosed the previous year and was surprised to see people with the same condition as him racing against the best cyclists in the world.
+He had only been diagnosed the previous year and was surprised to see people with the same condition as him racing against the best cyclists in the world.

-Fast-forward two years and in the middle of a race, Mini felt very weak, and his teammate had to help him ride to the finish.
+Fast-forward two years and in the middle of a race, he felt very weak, and his teammate had to help him ride to the finish.
 Afterward, he went to get checked by the doctors and learned he had elevated blood glucose levels and was diagnosed with diabetes.
-Mini thought his life was over, but thanks to a supportive doctor, he regained his health and got back on the bike.
+He thought his life was over, but thanks to a supportive doctor, he regained his health and got back on the bike.
 He went on to take 10th overall at the Argentinian Rally Championship Marathon the following year.

 Emanuel officially joined Team Novo Nordisk after racing for Team Type 1 Argentina MTB.
 When the Team Novo Nordisk started looking for talented type 1 athletes, Emanuel’s Argentinian doctors recommended him for the squad.
 After attending one of Team Novo Nordisk’s talent ID camps, he was invited to join the team’s development squad.
 He spent three seasons racing with the Devo team before receiving his first professional contract.

 Before joining Team Novo Nordisk, Emanuel graduated university and would one day like to return to the real estate business in the city where he was born.